jwdevos/gobgp-mrt-injection-lab/README.md

 10.255.255.3 via 10.255.254.6 dev eth2 proto bird metric 32
 172.20.20.0/24 dev eth0 proto kernel scope link src 172.20.20.4
 ```
-**Step 15:** Finally, you can see that r3 learned the about the routes too:
+**Step 15:** Finally, you can see that r3 learned the about the routes as well:
 ```
 root@r3:/# ip route
 default via 172.20.20.1 dev eth0